OmenApps/django-postgresql-dag/docs/transformations.md

 {'pk': 1}
 ```

-### Working with rustworkx algorithms
+### Using rustworkx algorithms

-Once you have a rustworkx graph, you have access to fast Rust-backed graph algorithms:
+Once you have a rustworkx graph, you get access to fast Rust-backed algorithms:

 ```python
 >>> import rustworkx as rx